Aftab700/aftab700.github.io/content/blog/how-to-setup-bind-dns-server-on-windows/index.md

 ```
 options {
           directory "C:\Program Files\ISC BIND 9\zones";    # Sets the location of the root hints file
           recursion yes;                                    # Allows recursive queries (looking-up unknown hosts)
           allow-recursion { any; };                         # Allows any DNS client to make recursive queries
           listen-on { any; };                               # Listen on all IPv4 addresses (but not IPv6)
           listen-on-v6 { any; };
+          allow-query { any; };
+          allow-transfer { none; };                         # disable zone transfers by default
           version none;                                     # Prevents attackers getting the BIND version
           prefetch 10 60;                                   # Prefetches any cached record with a TTL > 60 seconds when it gets to within 10 seconds of expiry)
           rate-limit { responses-per-second 10; };          # Tries to limit DNS DDoS attacks
           querylog yes;                                     # Ensure query logging is enabled
           #blackhole {                                      # Drop queries that result in IPs for these ranges
-            #10/8;                                  #  - remove this line if you are running on a 10.x.y.z network
+          #    10/8;                                        #  - remove this line if you are running on a 10.x.y.z network
-            #172.16/12;                             #  - remove this line if you are running on a 172.16.x.y network
+          #    172.16/12;                                   #  - remove this line if you are running on a 172.16.x.y network
-            #192.168/16;                            #  - remove this line if you are running on a 192.168.x.y network
+          #    192.168/16;                                  #  - remove this line if you are running on a 192.168.x.y network
           #};

-        dnssec-validation auto;                     # sets the DNS root zone as the trust anchor for DNSSEC

           // Forward DNS queries to public DNS resolvers
           forwarders {
             8.8.8.8;        // Google Public DNS
             8.8.4.4;        // Google Public DNS
             1.1.1.1;        // Cloudflare DNS
             1.0.0.1;        // Cloudflare DNS
+            192.168.0.1;    // Default DNS
           };

-        // Use the system's default DNS server if the above fail
+          // indicates all queries will be forwarded other than for defined zones
-        forward only;
+          //forward only;
+          dnssec-validation auto;                           # sets the DNS root zone as the trust anchor for DNSSEC
           // Other options
           auth-nxdomain no;    // Conform to RFC1035
 };
 ```